stephenap07/loud-pictures/README.md

 Loud Pictures
 =============

-Music informatics project to convert an image into a wav file.
+Music informatics project to convert an image into a wav file visible with the frequency spectrogram.

 ### To build